-The adjudication division, under the direction of the presiding judge, includes the judges and the Office of the Clerk of the Court.
-The administration division, under the direction of the Court Administrator, includes the following sections: Business and Human Resources, Legal, Coverage and Claims, Vocational Rehabilitation, Public Information, and Information Technology.
-Program 530 Court Administration on page 37-3 has details on these sections.
+The Administrator serves as the chief administrative officer for the court.
+The administration division includes the following sections: Business and Human Resources, Legal, Regulatory Programs, Vocational Rehabilitation, Public Information, and Information Technology.
+Program 530 Court Administration on page 37-3 describes the programs administered by each of these sections and/or the activities performed in support of the court's statutory duties.